 Delta Air Lines plans to invest in railroad offloading facilities at its Trainer, Pa., oil refinery, but not just to help with the transport of the less expensive Bakken crude oil from North Dakota.
 CEO Richard Anderson says the loading facilities also could be used to backhaul jet fuel to the Midwest, where the crack spread between the per-barrel price of crude and the refined jet fuel product Delta is buying from the region’s refineries for use at its Minneapolis-St. Paul and Detroit ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Delta Could Use East Coast Refinery To Counter High Fuel Cost In Midwest".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Delta Could Use East Coast Refinery To Counter High Fuel Cost In Midwest".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.